 - Recommended fabrics: Write the suggested fabrics to make the pattern.
-Again, you can copy-and-paste from the website.
+Again, you can copy and paste from the website.

 - Own?: This is a checkbox to mark whether you own the pattern or not.

 - What are you making?: This field links to the Sewing Planner table.
 When a field links to another table, that means you can select any row in that table.
-So you can select a row from the Sewing Planner table or add a new record to associate this pattern with an idea you want to make.
+So you can choose a row from the Sewing Planner table or add a new record to associate this pattern with an idea you want to make.